 Orange County Grappling (OCG) is a 501(c)3 non-profit organization.
-Our mission is to use our Wrestling, Judo & Academic programs combined with mentoring as vehicles for positive change, equipping mainstream, learning challenged, at-risk and under-served youth with the tools to overcome obstacles to education, confidence, self-respect, growth, fitness and personal success.
+Our mission is to use our Wrestling, No Gi Jiu-Jitsu, Judo & Academic programs combined with mentoring as vehicles for positive change, equipping mainstream, learning challenged, at-risk and under-served youth with the tools to overcome obstacles to education, confidence, self-respect, growth, fitness and personal success.

 OCG was founded in 2014 under the official 501(c)3 non-profit organization Orange County Youth Sports Academy ("OCYSA"), which had already been in existence since 2009.
 OCG started when Gene Patino together with Joe "Gonzo" Gonzales, a Tbilisi Champ, three-time World Cup and five-time National Open Freestyle Wrestling champion both wanted to create a sustainable, positive youth wrestling experience for local HB youth.
 A club where kids could get a glimpse into the lifestyle of a wrestler and a full appreciation for the sport while developing to their potential regardless of their God-given talent, experience level or financial resources.
 Gene, due to his love of wrestling and his son's condition (Autism and ADHD) had a passion for helping kids with special needs and youth struggling with motor skill issues, self-respect, inclusion, acceptance and personal fulfillment.
 Joe had grown up in a blue collar family in the heart of Boyle Heights, knew what it was like to be poor and have few options or resources to spend on sports.
 Joe also knew intimately what it took to be truly great at the sport but that too many youth were "burned out" by youth programs that put ego and trophy-hunting before development and appreciation of the sport.
 From this and the support of local wrestling coaches in Huntington Beach who believed in the value of the sport, OCG became a non-partisan youth program that put the kids "first".